zaryab02-eng/Projects/projects/Gym-Z/README.md

 1. Open the matching file (e.g. `src/pages/Dashboard.jsx`).
 2. Pages read data via hooks (`useAuth()` for the current gym) and the functions exported from `src/firebase/firestore.js` — they don't call Firestore directly.
 3. Most pages wrap their content in `<AppShell>` (adds the navbar/sidebar/bottom nav/footer) — public pages like `Landing`, `Login`, `GymRankings` instead compose `<Navbar>` + `<Footer>` directly since they don't need the authenticated app chrome.
-4. `MemberProfile.jsx` follows the same **⋮ overflow menu** pattern as `Navbar.jsx` for destructive actions: primary actions (Renew, Blacklist) are visible buttons, while the destructive **Remove Member** action lives behind a small dropdown with its own outside-click-to-close handling, and is gated behind a confirmation `<Modal>` before calling `deleteMember`.
+4. `MemberProfile.jsx` follows the same **⋮ overflow menu** pattern as `Navbar.jsx` for secondary/destructive actions: **Renew Membership** stays a visible primary button, while the **Blacklist toggle** (label swaps between "Blacklist Member" and "Remove from Blacklist" based on `member.blacklisted`) and the destructive **Remove Member** action both live in the same dropdown, with its own outside-click-to-close handling.
+Remove Member is still gated behind a confirmation `<Modal>` before calling `deleteMember`; the blacklist toggle is a direct call (with a native `confirm()` when un-blacklisting) since it's non-destructive and already reversible.
+5. `AddMember.jsx` passes an `onCancel` handler into `MemberForm` that navigates back to `/members` without saving — `MemberForm` only renders the Cancel button when `onCancel` is supplied, so other callers of the form are unaffected.

 ## Guide to Modifying Components